gorenje/millieons.org/w/matter.md

 The universe is a vast collective of matter, antimatter, dark-matter and us.
 So much matter that we sometimes lose sight of the most important matter in the universe, in our existence.
 That being the abundant but regularly overshadowed *doesn't* matter.

 Doesn't matter constitutes the vast majority of our lives.
 Be it sleeping, eating, shitting or dying.
 It doesn't matter is what shapes us and our lives, no one cares.

-And making that understanding matters.
+And gaining that understanding matters for ones life.